PitayaX/pitayax-service-core/doc/aq.md

 ```

-aq.rest() method, call a rest service and get a Promise
+aq.rest() method, call a rest service and get a Promise.
+Below code show how to get data from rest service with GET mothed.

 ``` javascript
 'use strict'